krixik-ai/python-client/docs/system/index.md

 ## the `.vector_search` method

-krixik's `.vector_search` method is a convenience function for both embedding and querying - and can be used with any pipeline containing a consecutive pair of []`text-embedder`](LINK HERE) and [`vector-search`](LINK HERE) modules.
+krixik's `.vector_search` method is a convenience function for both embedding and querying - and can be used with any pipeline containing a consecutive pair of []`text-embedder`](LINK HERE) and [`vector-db`](LINK HERE) modules.

 ### a simple vector search pipeline

-Below we construct the simplest custom pipeline that satisfies this criteria - a standard vector search pipeline consisting of three modules: a `parser`, `text-embedder`, and `vector-search` index.
+Below we construct the simplest custom pipeline that satisfies this criteria - a standard vector search pipeline consisting of three modules: a `parser`, `text-embedder`, and `vector-db` index.

 ```python